itisha89/ML_SVM/README.md

-# README: Support Vector Machines for Ad-Click Prediction and Wine-Type Prediction
+# Support Vector Machines for Ad-Click Prediction and Wine-Type Prediction

 ## Project Overview
 This project involves the implementation of Support Vector Machines (SVMs) for two classification tasks: